FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/contract_develop/c++_contract/use_kv_precompiled.md

   	/ / Create a TableManager object whose fixed address on the blockchain is 0x1002
     tm = TableManager(address(0x1002));

     / / Create the t _ kv _ test table.
-The primary key of the table is id, and other fields are item _ name. tm.createKVTable(tableName, "id", "item_name");
+The primary key of the table is id, and other fields are item _ name tm.createKVTable(tableName, "id", "item_name");

     / / Get the real address, which is stored in the contract